justindehart134/Deploying-Active-Directory/README.md

 ![72194312-6A08-4AF5-87F6-01C2523AE6F7_1_201_a](https://github.com/user-attachments/assets/255b78e8-f339-45d8-a23c-c1d8fe4f4571)

-As the admin I then had to reanable the account.
+As the admin I then had to reenable the account.

-<h2>Active Directory conclusion</h2>
-An admin account is very important for any company.
-An admin can have control over thousands of accounts across a network.
-This is a nessecity. we went over

-- Password resets
-- Account locking
-- Account enabling
-- changing account policies

- This is just a small amount of what active directory can do.
-There is many other possibilities as you change the domain polices